Do I need a business bank account as a sole trader or limited company?

 It really depends on what’s on offer – business accounts don’t vary that much from bank to bank, so it’s best to do some research and compare business transaction rates.
 I will say I’m certain that ANNA Money is the only business account with a debit card that miaows!

-Look around and find out who offers the best initial deals (and don’t forget their changes will go up afterwards).
+Look around and find out who offers the best initial deals (and don’t forget their charges will go up afterwards).
 You might find it handy to open a business account with your current account provider, so you can log on and see all your finances in one place.
 It depends on your preferences, so do your research before you open your brand new business account.